sadvaseb/Topic_Modeling_and_Document_Clustering/README.md

 This project has two sections.
 The first section develops an algorithm to find similar documents in a document dataset, using `WordNet` and `path_similarity`.
 The second section develops a topic modeling algorithm.
 It uses Gensim's LDA (Latent Dirichlet Allocation) to identify 10 topics in a text dataset and the model is used to label new text documents.

-This project is part of Applied Data Science with Python Specialization program at the University of Michigan.
-The program available from [here](https://www.coursera.org/learn/python-text-mining) and [here](https://www.coursera.org/learn/python-text-mining/resources/d9pwm) .
-This code is only uploaded for educational purposes and it should not be used for submitting any homework or assignment.

 ## Document Similarity

 This section develops a set of functions that calculates the similarity between two documents by path_similarity and pos_tag.
 I use `convert_tag` function to convert nltk.pos_tag to the tag used by wordnet.synsets.
 Then, `doc_to_synsets` function extracts synsets, and `similarity_score` function calculates the maximum similarity between synsets by path_similarity.
 These two functions are used by `document_path_similarity` to find the path similarity between two documents.

 ```python